Updated on December 25th, 2022

 At times, coworkers may also be suitable options, depending on the nature of the relationship.

-Scholarship Recommendation: How To Find a Good Recommender
+Scholarship Recommendation: How To Find a Good Recommender & Get A Strong Letter from Them

 Is a Scholarship Letter of Recommendation Necessary?

-Whether or not a scholarship letter of recommendation is considered a requirement is based on the application’s instructions provided by the committee.
+Whether or not a scholarship letter of recommendation is considered a requirement is based on the scholarship application’s instructions provided by the committee.
 If one is listed as a must-have portion of the application, then, yes, it is always necessary.

-In cases where one isn’t requested, your child may still want to submit one, as long as the instructions allow for supplemental documents.
+In cases where one isn’t requested, your student may still want to submit one, as long as the instructions allow for supplemental documents.
 At times, your student will have the flexibility to provide additional information that helps demonstrate why they should be considered for the award, and a scholarship letter of recommendation is a wonderful addition.
 But, other applications are a bit more limiting, and they don’t want anything added that isn’t spelled out on the requirements list.

 How Many Letters Does Your Child Need?

-The answer to this question depends on the scholarships to which your child is applying.
+The answer to this question depends on the scholarships to which your student is applying.
 Certain committees will only request a single letter of recommendation, while others may want two or three.
 In some cases, the same document can be used in multiple applications, as long as the content is applicable to each of the scholarships, but that isn’t always an option depending on the topics that need to be covered by the writer.

-Ultimately, there is no hard and fast rule about the number of scholarship letters of recommendation your child should gather, though having a few that can be applied to various situation is always handy.
+Ultimately, there is no hard and fast rule about the number of scholarship letters of recommendation your student should gather, though having a few that can be applied to various situation is always handy.

 How to Ask for a Scholarship Letter of Recommendation